-It’s dosa party!!
+It’s a dosa party!!
 Why not, when it’s all you can eat breakfast buffet.
-Didn’t realize Dosa can be a breakfast food, it was a very happy surprise.
-You have to order this from their main menu which they always encourage all guest to browse.
-Let’s just say, they sure love feeding you here.
-This is something we’ve had many times back home and of course, at the source, it taste is so much better.
+I didn’t realize Dosa can be breakfast food, and it was a delighted surprise.
+You have to order this from their main menu, which they always encourage all guests to browse.
+Let’s just say they sure love feeding you here.
+This is something we’ve had many times back home, and of course, its taste is so much better at the source.
 Much softer than what we use it and with so much more flavor.
 Plus, it came with some very nice dipping sauces.
-Got to be careful, in India it’s all a lot spicier.
+Got to be careful; in India, it’s all a lot spicier.

 Eggs Benedict (4 NOMs)

-Taking a break from India with a nice serving of Eggs Benedict at the all you can eat buffet.
-With so many unique and fun dishes we had all week we wanted something simpler.
+Taking a break from India with a nice serving of Eggs Benedict at the all-you-can-eat buffet.
+With so many unique and fun dishes we had all week, we wanted something simpler.
 Even though poached eggs and hollandaise are far from simple.
-Love how runny yoke was and went so great with the ham.
-They did something very fun and tasty to the hollandaise sauce.
-Either some kind of spice or simply using local ingredients in the area made it taste so good.
-You know how much we love breakfast and especially eggs so our standards are very high.
+I love how runny yoke was and went so great with the ham.
+They did something entertaining and tasty to the hollandaise sauce.
+Either some spice or simply using local ingredients in the area made it taste so good.
+You know how much we love breakfast and especially eggs, so our standards are very high.
 They hit every note and made us very happy.
-Now the question is, can we have a few more servings of this?www.oberoihotels.com / Facebook / Twitter
+Now the question is, can we have a few more servings of this?